 NPAC SMS responds to M-SET.

 NPAC SMS responds to M-ACTION.
 If the action fails, no modifications are applied and the processing stops.
+For the XML interface, DISR – DisconnectReply.

 NPAC SMS sends, depending upon the block holder service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the current service provider SOA.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current service provider SOA issues the M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS waits for the subscriptionEffectiveReleaseDate date to arrive.